thuliteio/seo.thulite.io/content/docs/built-ins/x-cards.md

   robots: "" # custom robot tags (optional)
 ---

-With [Twitter Cards](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/abouts-cards), you can attach rich photos, videos and media experiences to Tweets, helping to drive traffic to your website.
+With [X Cards](https://developer.x.com/en/docs/x-for-websites/cards/overview/abouts-cards), you can attach rich photos, videos and media experiences to Tweets, helping to drive traffic to your website.

 ## Settings